 As a teacher-scholar navigating the challenges of the COVID-19 era, I am continually seeking to leverage the unique strengths of online teaching.
-Right now, I’m teaching an online-only (asynchronous) version of The Politics of Gender and Sexuality.
-Drawing from both Achen and Bartels’ Democracy for Realists and Jane Mansbridge’s Why We Lost the ERA, I suggest that legal remedies might not always offer marginalized groups the best way to have their voices heard — asking whether institutions are “democratic” if institutions offer only incomplete protection.
+Last fall, I taught an online-only (asynchronous) version of The Politics of Gender and Sexuality.
+Drawing from both Achen and Bartels’ Democracy for Realists and Jane Mansbridge’s Why We Lost the ERA, I suggested that legal remedies might not always offer marginalized groups the best way to have their voices heard — asking whether institutions are “democratic” if institutions offer only incomplete protection.

 Here’s a sample, pre-recorded lecture from my class.
 I’ve recently started using TimeBolt to cut down on “dead air”; it’s a lifesaver, and I’m definitely purchasing a license ASAP.
 And while I’d prefer students see both me and my slides, I’ve found that students with more precarious Internet connections have an easier time downloading slides-only lectures.
 Message me with your own thoughts about online instruction! — I would enjoy comparing notes.